Life Cycle Analysis (LCA) and Ecodesign

 Environmental Profit & Loss account (EP&L)

 An EP&L is based on a monetary valuation of environmental impacts identified in Life Cycle Assessments.
 There is no internationally recognized method yet to monetize environmental impacts.
-For the time being, Environment & Safety is using the environmental (damage) costs as developed by CE Delft (Handboek Milieuprijzen 2017).
+For the time being, Environment, Health & Safety is using the environmental (damage) costs as developed by CE Delft (Handboek Milieuprijzen 2017).
 These costs are average values that apply to the Netherlands only but are applicable to LCA studies based on the internationally recognized ReCiPe method for LCA.

 These are the steps to generate an EP&L: